nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U4_to_U6.rst

     * computeavrsdual.yaml expect computeavrsdual nodes to have 3 interfaces, 1st interface for provisioning, 2 for linux bond with vlan for all networks.

-:Step 4: The following are sample network template changes for the Linus bond with VLANs for all interface type.
+:Step 4: Here are sample network template changes for linux bond with vlans for all types of interfaces

 ::